The American Osteopathic Board of Physical Medicine and Rehabilitation has outlined the following criteria as minimum requirements for certification:

 The Osteopathic Continuous Certification examination in Physical Medicine & Rehabilitation will be offered in conjunction with the OMED convention.

-Nonrefundable examination fee of $1000 for certification and $400 for retakes must accompany the application by the published postmark deadline date.
+Nonrefundable examination fee of $750 for part I and $750 for part II for certification and $750 for retakes must accompany the application by the published postmark deadline date.
 The registration period ends at least ninety days prior to the examination date.
 There is a nonrefundable penalty fee of $100 for withdrawal later than at least 14 days prior to the examination date before being allowed to reschedule the examination.
 There is a $100 rescheduling fee after examination cancellation.

 Candidates will be informed of the results of the examination within 90 days following the examination date.
 Successful candidates will receive a certificate for in Physical Medicine & Rehabilitation notating an expiration date of ten years thereafter.
 The certificate will be awarded after the AOA Bureau of Osteopathic Specialists gives final approval of the exam process for each candidate.
 This approval process may take about six months following the notification of successful completion of the examination.
 Upon written request and payment of a fee of $50, candidates may obtain rescoring of the examination within a year of receiving the results.
 The answer sheets of candidates will be destroyed three years after administration.